CuriousRajvi/free-spoken-gujarati-fruit-names-dataset/README.md

 Example: r1s1t1-01.wav Here r1 suggests region 1, s1 suggests speaker 1 from that region, t1 suggests trial 1, and 01 suggests fruit 1(chiku).<br/>

 <h1>Contributions:</h1>
 <p>Please contribute your homemade recordings.
 All recordings should be mono 44kHz wav files and be trimmed to have minimal silence.
-Don't forget to update speaker_date.xlsx with the speaker meta-data.
+Don't forget to update metadata.csv with the speaker meta-data.
 To add your data, follow the recording instructions follow the details given above.</p>

 <h1>Contributors:</h1>
 <p>Rajvi Desai</p>